feminism-chat/feminism-chat.github.io/index.md

 Our sister channel, [##socialism](https://freenode-socialism.github.io/), has some great [educational resources](https://freenode-socialism.github.io/educational-resources/)

+We also have a [links page](/links/) but it hasn't been curated in a very long time.

 # Can I keep logs?

 Privately, yes.
 But don't publish anybody's words without their consent.